fetchai/cosmpy/docs/stake-optimizer.md

 ### Staking Variables

 First, we need to define the desired amount and the total period that we would like to stake in:
 `initial_stake` and `total_period` variables.
 Here we will stake 50 TESTFET for 60000 minutes.
-For this guide, we will work with minutes as a time unit, feel free to change the time unit if it is more convenient for your specific case.
+For this guide, we will work with minutes as a time unit.

 ```python
 initial_stake = 50000000000000000000